otoolep/questdb.io/docs/refSTORAGEMODEL.md

 ## Summary
-To summarise, our storage model uses memory mapped files and cross-process atomic transaction updates, which allow to using QuestDB as a low overhead method of interprocess communication.
+To summarise, our storage model uses memory mapped files and cross-process atomic transaction updates, which allow to using QuestDB as a low overhead method of inter-process communication.
 Data committed by one process can be instantaneously read by another process either randomly via queries or incrementally as data queue.
 QuestDB provides a variety of reader implementations.